Anjum03/Shutter_Ecommerce_Website/README.md

 a shutter, cupboard ecommerce website

-in local machine you can search : http://localhost:1000/ use npm start or node index.js to start the project in your machine
+in local machine you can search : http://localhost:1000/ use npm start or node index.js to start the project in your machine"# Shutter_Ecommerce_Website"